 Decorative road map of France, showing the 18 provincial divisions prior to Napoleon.
-Attractive wash colors and large cartouche.
+Attractive wash colors with decorative engraved border and large cartouche.
 A decorative map from Brion De La Tour, one of the most prolific cartographic publishers of the mid 18th Century.

 Louis Brion de la Tour (ca. 1743-1803) was a French geographer and demographer.
 Little is known about Louis’ early life, but some glimpses of his professional life survive.
 He did achieve the title of Ingénieur Géographe du Roi.
 Much of his work was done in partnership with Louis Charles Desnos, who was bookseller and geographical engineer for globes to the Danish Crown.
 He worked on the Indicateur fidèle ou guide des voyageurs, qui enseigne toutes les routes royales between 1762 and 1785.
 During his career he also worked on several atlases.
 By 1795, he had gained a pension from the National Assembly.
 Perhaps this pension was granted in part because his son, also Louis Brion de la Tour (1763-1823), was an engraver who made Revolutionary prints, as well as maps.